drhsqlite/fossil-mirror/www/json-api/conventions.md

   by any request which needs non-guest privileges, but cookie-aware clients do not manually need to track this (it is managed as a cookie by the agent/browser).
+    - Note that when using a fossil server with the `--localauth` option, the `authToken` should not be used.
+FIXME: have the JSON API simply ignore the `authToken` for this case, rather than failing if the `authToken` is missing or invalid.
 - `payload`: Command-specific parameters.
 Most can optionally come in via GET parameters, but those taking complex structures expect them to be placed here.